WispySparks/AsciiImage/README.md

 The ```Switch``` button is used to switch between the original image and the ascii one so it will be blank if you switch before converting.

+The reason this project is special is I have created the PNG decoder/reader myself.

 ### Before
 ![](images/celeste.png)
 ### After
 ![](images/ascii.png)

+### Contributing
+If you come across any issues please file an issue or pull request that would be greatly appreciated.